Young Women And The Resistance: Deja Foxx, Saffiyah Khan Make Headlines This Week [Opinion]

 “You bet it does, and I’ve had a lot of advantages that others haven’t.
 What I want is to make sure that everyone can realize the American Dream that all of us have been successful in.”

-Foxx, who lives with no parents, permanent home, or access to insurance, continued to argue that Planned Parenthood was essential to her pursuit of the American Dream, quickly earning her popularity amongst her concerned constituents and even an interview with CNN‘s Don Lemon.
+Foxx, who lives with no parents, permanent home, or access to insurance, continued to argue that Planned Parenthood was essential to her pursuit of the American Dream, quickly earning her popularity among her concerned constituents and even an interview with CNN’s Don Lemon.

-Considering the wild amount of politically-polarized twists and turns this month has already seen, the meteoric rise of these young women as stars of the resistance comes as no surprise.
+Considering the wild amount of politically polarized twists and turns this month has already seen, the meteoric rise of these young women as stars of the resistance comes as no surprise.
 With New York City Mayor Bill de Blasio’s recent announcement that the famous “Fearless Girl” statue would remain despite protest, one could argue that it is just life imitating art.

 [Featured Image by Anadolu Agency/Getty Images]